1. Be creative in choosing your major elective courses.

 6. Use your summers wisely.
 Summer school or jobs are always possibilities, but if you want grad schools or employers to sit up and take notice, consider:

 - Summer Research.
 The National Science Foundation sponsors summer REUs (Research Experiences for Undergraduates).
-More information is here and on this page on our website.
+More information is here on our website.

 - Job internships.
 An internship is a good way to get experience in your field without the time commitment of co-oping.